shenmishajing/lightning_template/docs/configs/deep_update.md

 ##### insert items #####

-Use `insert_item` keyword to insert items to source, value mush be List[List[index, item] or List[index, item, extend]], insert item or a list of items to index position.
-If the index is bigger or equal than `len` of source or smaller than `-len` of source, this will work as `post_item` and `pre_item`. `extend` is a bool to indicated whether item is a list of items, you can omit it when it is False.
-This works well with `__delete__` and multi insert, the insert order and delete index will be calculated automatically.
+Use the `insert_item` keyword to insert items to the `source`.
+The value of it must be `List[List[index, item]` or `List[index, item, extend]]`, we will insert the item or the list of items to the position specified by the index.
+If the index is bigger or equal to the `len` of the `source` or smaller than the `-len` of the `source`, this will work as `post_item` and `pre_item`.
+The `extend` is a bool to indicate whether the item is a list of items or not.
+If it is set to `True`, the elements of the item will be inserted one by one and if it is set to `False`, the item will be treated as an element and will be inserted to the `source`.
+You can omit it when it is False.
+This works well with `__delete_`_` and multiple inserts, the insert order and delete index will be calculated automatically.

 For example (using yaml to present python dict).